WLAN-Pi/wlanpihotspot/README.md

 To install the required files, obtain the gzipped archive file in the "bundle" directory of the project github repo (https://github.com/WLAN-Pi/wlanpi-hotspot)

-Copy the wifi-hotspot archive file to the WLANPi into the /etc directory of the WLANPI.
-Extract the files from the archive using the command:
+Copy the wifi-hotspot archive file into the /etc directory of the WLANPI.
+Extract the files from the archive using the commands:

 ```
  sudo cd /etc
- sudo tar xvfz wlanpihostpot-v0.02.tar.gz
+ sudo tar xvfz wlanpihotspot-v0.02.tar.gz
 ```

 Installation is now complete.
 If you are using the native WLANPi front panel menu system to flip modes and activate the hotspot(which is available from image ver v1.7 & highly recommended!), you do not need to do anything else.